cplou99/BayesianDL/README.md

 ![.](/Images/Laplace.PNG)
 As result, it gets,
 $$p(\pmb{\theta}|\mathcal{D}) \approx  \mathcal{N}(\pmb{\theta}_{MAP}, \mathbf{H}^{-1}).$$
-Currently, Laplace approximation can be easily implemented in NN with the library created by Immer et. al .
+Currently, Laplace approximation can be easily implemented in NN with the library designed by Immer et. al [^5].
 However, the main bottleneck of this technique comes from computation and memory.

 ## Contribution